 Beef is naturally rich in all ten essential amino acids required by a dog to sustain life.

-The fourth ingredient is wheat flour.
+The next ingredient is wheat flour, a highly-refined product of wheat milling.
 Like corn, wheat is an inexpensive and controversial cereal grain of only modest nutritional value to a dog.

 For this reason, we do not consider wheat a preferred component in any dog food.